BrentonPoke/ToornamentClient/README.md

 	    <version>-SNAPSHOT</version>
 	</dependency>
 ```
 This will add a snapshot of the current master to your classpath.
 Note that this will update very regularly, and can break.
-Once we reached a somewhat significant amount of features, we'll change to release based releases.
 Use with caution, not recommended for production systems quite yet!

 ## Terms and Guidelines